-Maid of honor responsibilities aren't quite what they used to be.
+The responsibilities assigned to the maid of honor aren't quite what they used to be.
 In case you hadn't noticed, weddings are a lot different than they were when our mothers were young.
 In fact, in olden times, bridesmaids were included as decoys for the bride in case of an attempted kidnapping!
-Since most bridesmaids now are more girl squad than ransom bait, your number-one will need to be on her toes in a very different way.
+Since most bridesmaids now are more girl squad than ransom bait, serving as the bride's number one means that you'll be on your toes in a very different way.

 Who Is the Maid of Honor?

 We've tapped wedding planners, Betsy Krug and Lindsey Nickel, to share their advice for making the most out of your maid of honor experience.